Kregzo/tech_challenge/README.md

 samples, guidance on mobile development, and a full API reference.

 ## Submission
-For submitting your application, create a new branch with your name on it in git and push the code there.
+For submitting your application, create a new repository using this template as a public repo and submit the link once you're done.

 You can continuously push your in-progress code to your branch.
 The submission will be accepted only once you have pushed the code with the following message in your last commit : "Final commit - <your name> - challenge submission".

-#### Note: Any push or changes in the 'main' branch or 'test backup' branch will be considered as disqualification.
+#### Note: Any push or changes in the 'main' branch will be considered as disqualification.